 Will my insurance cover the cost of Ozempic?

-Our partners will work directly with your insurance provider to help with the process of determining coverage for your GLP-1 medication, which is paid for separately from the Body Program.
-Ro does not accept insurance for the Body Program, which is cash pay only.
+Ro’s insurance concierge will work with your insurance provider to help with the process of determining coverage for your GLP-1 medication, which is paid for separately from your Ro Body membership.
+Ro does not accept insurance for the Ro Body membership, which is cash pay only and does not accept insurance.

 How Ro helps you lose weight